jtr13/EDAV/D3/EDAV1Notes.md

 ### Part A: Chrome Developer Tools, `d3.select()`

-1. Open EDAV1.html in Chrome *after* downloading from one of the following:
+1. Open a *downloaded version* of EDAV1.html.
+You can download the file:

-    1. Courseworks
+    1.  from the Courseworks Files folder

-    2. Click [here](https://raw.githubusercontent.com/jtr13/EDAV/master/D3/EDAV1.html) and then File, Save Page As...
+    2.  from this repo by clicking [here](https://raw.githubusercontent.com/jtr13/EDAV/master/D3/EDAV1.html) and then File, Save Page As...

-    3. Download a ZIP of the whole repo by clicking [here](https://github.com/jtr13/EDAV/archive/master.zip)
+    3.  by downloading a ZIP of the whole repo by clicking [here](https://github.com/jtr13/EDAV/archive/master.zip)

 2. Click View, Developer, Developer Tools, then the Elements tab.